GoogleCloudPlatform/application-integration-samples/README.md

 | [set-json](src/set-json) | Sample to create a JSON object |
 | [string-to-uppercase](src/string-to-uppercase) | Sample to convert a string to uppercase |
 | [upload-download-gcs-sftp](src/upload-download-gcs-sftp) | Sample to upload/download to GCS/SFTP |                    |

+## Getting help

+Please use the [issues page](https://github.com/GoogleCloudPlatform/application-integration-samples/issues) to provide feedback or submit a bug report.

+## Disclaimer

+The code samples in this repository are for demonstrative purposes only

+## Feedback

+Please feel free to fill out our [survey](https://forms.gle/qJzdCFNW7fZr33Z17) to give us feedback on the repo and its content.